hectowatt/Hoard/README.md

 cp .env_sample .env
 ```

-If you want to customise connection setting, edit those files;
+If you want to customise connection setting, edit these files;

 After building docker container with docker compose, you can launch Hoard;